KS1/UW/06-Server-Side-APIs/02-Homework/notes.md

 alter html elements to reflect information from api

-change backgroun of UV element depending on value
+change background of UV element depending on value

 build the cards based on forcast array